-The use of dogs is prohibited during this season.
-See page 8 for exception when tracking a mortally wounded deer or bear.
+The second segment will be held Oct.
+21-22, 2023, on private and public lands in 51 counties open to a firearms deer hunting season.
+The use of dogs is prohibited during this segment.
+See page 8 for exception when tracking a mortally wounded bear.

 Daily bag limit is one bear that counts towards the hunter's annual bag limit.
-Two black bears may be taken during the archery; crossbow; Special youth, Class Q/QQ and Class XS; and firearms seasons combined, provided that at least one bear must be taken in Boone, Fayette, Kanawha, Logan, McDowell, Mingo, Nicholas, Raleigh or Wyoming counties.
+Two black bears may be taken during the archery; crossbow; Special Split Youth, Class Q and Class XS; and firearms seasons combined, provided that at least one bear must be taken in Boone, Fayette, Kanawha, Logan, McDowell, Mingo, Nicholas, Raleigh or Wyoming counties.

-See page 32 for youth, senior and Class Q or QQ hunter license requirements.
+See page 32 for youth, senior and Class Q hunter license requirements.

-Hunters age 15-17 and Class Q/QQ holders are required to have a valid DS stamp, except for resident landowners hunting on their own land (see page 12).
+Hunters age 15-17 and Class Q holders are required to have a valid DS stamp, except for resident landowners hunting on their own land (see page 11).